Kihumba/private-/Phase-3/Technical Team Lead/Curriculum/7 - Motivation & Commitment/README.md

 ----------
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

-1. Document logging team members' energy and commitment levels
+1. One assessment of energy and commitment levels (e.g red, yellow, green) in team member profile output
+2. Post-milestone short survey sent out to team members to measure motivation & commitment towards milestone

 **Objectives**